-Donations to tax-exempt charities can be deducted from the net assessable income/profit under salaries tax and profits tax.
-However, not all payments to charity would automatically be recognised as a donation and, as a result, the payment would not be deductible.
-As a matter of law, "donation" is narrowly defined and is restricted to a voluntary transfer of money, which is both:

-- Not as a result of a contractual obligation. - Not in view of any material advantage in return.
+Sponsors can deduct donations to tax-exempt charities from their net assessable income or profit when calculating salaries tax or profits tax.
+However, not all payments to a charity would automatically be recognised as a donation.
+According to case law, "donation" is restricted to a voluntary transfer of money, which is not made as a result of a contractual obligation, and where the donor cannot receive any material benefit or advantage by way of return.

-In addition, the Inland Revenue Department only recognises the charities registered with the authorities for tax purposes.
-A list of tax-exempt charities can be found on the government website (see www.ird.gov.hk/eng/tax/ach_index.htm).
+Moreover, the Inland Revenue Department only recognises charities registered with the authorities for tax exemption purposes.
+A list of tax-exempt charities can be found on the government website (see www.ird.gov.hk/eng/tax/ach\index.htm).

 As a matter of principle, any outgoings and expenses incurred by a business for the purpose of generating profits can be deducted from the business' net assessable profits for the purpose of profits tax.
-As such, if a business's sponsorship is aimed at generating profits in Hong Kong, the related sponsorship funds might qualify as the business's outgoings and expenses, which can be deducted from the business' net assessable profits.
+As such, if a business's sponsorship is aimed at generating profits in Hong Kong, the related sponsorship funds may qualify as the business's outgoings and expenses, which can be deducted from the business' net assessable profits.